Home/Journal

 Gas engineer inspecting a boiler in a rental property

-A Gas Safety Certificate — formally known as a CP12 — is a document issued by a Gas Safe registered engineer after inspecting all gas appliances, fittings, and flues in a rental property.
+A Gas Safety Certificate—formally known as a CP12—is a document issued by a Gas Safe registered engineer after they've inspected all gas appliances, fittings, and flues in your rental property.
 The certificate confirms that the gas installations have been checked and are safe to use.

 The inspection typically covers: